sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :count: Number of loaded revoked certificates in the CRL

-  :issuer: The subject field of the CRL&#39;s issuer.
+  :issuer: The subject field of the CRL's issuer.

   :next_publish: UTC date and time at which the CRL advertised its next publish